selfxyz/tee-monorepo/README.md

 ### Running the Server

-Before running the server, you need to grant it permission to bind to port 516.
+Before running the server, you need to grant it permission to bind to server port (default = 516).
 This is required because ports below 1024 are privileged, and binding to them normally requires root access.

 #### Notes:

-1. Since the program uses port 516, run the command below to allow the program to bind to this privileged port:
+1. Since the program by default uses port 516, run the command below to allow the program to bind to this privileged port:

     ```bash
     sudo setcap 'cap_net_bind_service=+ep' ./target/release/logger